-- The City serves more than one million residents, visitors and workers per day3. - Between 2009 and 2014, the City's population increased by nearly 12%.
-In contrast, the NSW population grew by only 6.6% over the same period4. - Nearly half of the City's residents were born overseas, more than a third in a country where English is not the first languages. - The predominant non-English language spoken at home is Mandarin, followed by Cantonese and Thai5. - The City's Aboriginal and Torres Strait Islander community is one of our largest growing communities5. - Almost half of the City's residents were aged between 18 and 34.
-The median age of City residents was 33 years5.
+- The City serves more than 1.2 million residents, visitors and workers per day3. - Between 2011 and 2016, the City's population increased by nearly 18.1%.
+In contrast, the NSW population grew by only 5.9% over the same period4. - More than half of the City's residents were born overseas, more than a third in a country where English is not the first language5. - The predominant non-English language spoken at home is Mandarin, followed by Cantonese and Thai5. - The City's Aboriginal and Torres Strait Islander community continues to be a vital component of the city's resident population. - Almost half of the City's residents were aged between 18 and 34.
+The median age of City residents was 32 years5.

-Our workforce at a glance
+Our workforce at a glance6

-- At 30 June 2016, there were 1,906 employees (continuing and fixed term). - 60.1% of non-casual employees were male, compared to 39.9% female. - Over 43% of employees performing managerial and supervisory roles were female. - The average length of service was 10.6 years. - The average age of employees was 45.6 years. - 23.3% of employees are aged over 55 years. - 1.6% of employees identified as being a person of Aboriginal or Torres Strait Islander descent. - 1.4% of employees reported that they had one or more limitations or restrictions associated with a disability. - 14.2% of employees reported that they spoke a language other than English at home.
+- At 30 June 2017, there were 1,881 employees (continuing and fixed term). - 60% of non-casual employees were male, compared to 40% female. - Over 44.8% of employees performing managerial and supervisory roles were female. - The average length of service was 10.9 years. - The average age of employees was 46 years. - 23.6% of employees are aged over 55 years. - 2.1% of employees identified as being a person of Aboriginal or Torres Strait Islander descent. - 1.8% of employees reported that they had one or more limitations or restrictions associated with a disability. - 19.7% of employees reported that they spoke a language other than English at home.

-3 This figure is an estimate from an amalgam of sources, including the ABS Regional Population Growth, Australia 2013-14, (Cat.
-No. 3218.0); ABS 2011 Census of Population and Housing; ABS Tourist Accommodation, Small Area Data, NSW (Cat.
-No. 8635.1.55.001); Tourism Research Australia, Tourism Forecast, Autumn 2014; and the City of Sydney Council Floorspace and Employment Survey 2012.
+3This figure is an estimate from an amalgam of sources, including the ABS Regional Population Growth, Australia 2015-16, (Cat.
+No. 3218.0); ABS 2016 Census of Population and Housing; and the City of Sydney Council Floorspace and Employment Survey 2012.

-4 ABS Regional Population Growth, Australia 2013-14, (Cat.
+4 ABS Regional Population Growth, Australia 2015-16, (Cat.
 No. 3218.0).

-5 ABS 2011 Census of Population and Housing.
+5 ABS 2016 Census of Population and Housing."

-6 Figures were sourced from the City's workforce profile data as at 30 June 2016.
+$^{^{6}}$ Figures were sourced from the City's workforce profile data as at 30 June 2017

-Winners of the City's Employee Recognition Awards 2014
+Winners of the City's Employee Recognition Awards